nasa/cFE/docs/cFE Application Developers Guide.md

 a File Service (FS) API that is available to applications (there is no task associated with File Service).

-It is important for application developers to realize the long term goal of the cFE.
+It is important for application developers to realize the long-term goal of the cFE.
 With a standard set of services providing a standard API, all applications developed with the cFE have an opportunity to become useful on future missions through code reuse.
 In order to achieve this